wojtekwalczak/data_science_primer/README.md

 People approach data science from various angles.
 Mine was: a major in Sociology, previous exposure to basic statistics and a lot of hobby programming, working with Unix-like systems etc.

-Still, after more than a year of intensive study, I managed to get an industry job.
+Still, having no real technical background, I managed to get an industry job after more than a year of intensive study.
 Here I list a number of sources which were the most helpful in my professional conversion.
 This list does not contain everything that I have ever read on the subject, **only the beginner-friendly stuff**.

 Due to the data science hype, the Web is full of _become a data scientist over a weekend_ materials.
 This site promises something else: you'll be provided with studying materials for years to come.